CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/WeaponClasses.md

 ## Small Weapons

-- Can be used in close combat
+- Can be used in a Grapple

 ### Small Hafted